bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Pre-Gatsby bugs
 * Verse scroll key doesn't always work.
+* What happened to Odin call and response?

 # Post-Gatsby bugs
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
 Not sure if pre or post Gatsby.